New York Debt Relief Guide

 Banking and taxes in New York

-New Yorkers have a state income tax that ranges from 4-8.2% and state sales tax of 4%.
+New Yorkers have a state income tax ranging from 4-8.2% to a state sales tax of 4%.
 New York City sales taxes are also 4% for a minimum combined sales tax rate of 8%.
-There are also local income taxes, such as the one in New York City, starting at 3.078%.
+Local income taxes, such as the one in New York City, also start at 3.078%.
 The average sales tax rate in New York (including local taxes) runs about 8.25%.
-Unlike many other states, New York does not have any tax-free holidays or periods.
+Unlike many other states, New York has no tax-free holidays or periods.

 New York residents are slightly more likely to bank than the average American.
-The percentage of unbanked residents—those without a checking or savings account stands at just 5.6%.
+The percentage of unbanked residents without a checking or savings account is just 5.6%.

 New York housing market

-Just outside of Albany, New York, Bethlehem is one of the best places for first-time homebuyers.
+Just outside Albany, New York, Bethlehem is one of the best places for first-time homebuyers.

-New York does have a homestead exemption which can range from $75,000 to $150,000 per person.
-The amount is doubled for couples who are married.
+New York does have a homestead exemption, which can range from $82,775 to $165,550 per person and is doubled for married couples.

-New York does have an emergency rental assistance program if you are facing difficulties making rental payments.
+New York has an emergency rental assistance program if you face difficulties making rental payments.
 Additionally, New York has assistance for those having problems with their mortgage.

 Talk to a HUD-certified housing counselor to get help with the housing challenges you’re facing